The Bankrate promise

 Does per diem interest vary by lender?

-Per diem interest can increase the amount you owe at closing, depending on your timing.
-As you look ahead to the final day before the keys are officially yours, make sure you have a grasp on what you’ll need to budget for additional daily interest charges.
+As you look ahead to the day when the keys to the new house are officially yours, make sure you have a grasp on what you’ll need to budget for per diem interest.
+These additional daily interest charges can increase the amount you owe at closing, or on your first mortgage payment.
 If you want to limit your per diem interest costs, consider working with the seller to arrange a closing date at the very end of the month.